 - 3 to 4 different types of plain dairy milk such as:

 - Fat-free milk

 - Low-fat milk (1% milk)

 - Whole milk

 - Lactose-free milk (available in a variety of milk fat options and great for individuals or the whole class if students opt out due to lactose intolerance; read Nutrition Primer for more information)

 - A container or carton for each milk type

 - Transparent or clear single serving cups

 - Tasting Worksheet

 - Nutrition Primer

 - Tasting Activity Tips

 Preparation:

-- Prepare the ingredients or samples ahead of time or during the video portion of the lesson, if possible.
-Refrigerate until ready to serve. - Prepare small samples for each student.
-Label each sample for younger students and identify each sample prior to tasting.
+• Prepare the ingredients or samples ahead of time or during the video portion of the lesson, if possible.
+Refrigerate until ready to serve.

 Test Students' Milk IQ: